SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

 7. What training are the staff supporting children with SEND had or are having?

-Two Learning Support teachers have the Certificate of Competence in Educational Testing with Access Arrangements.
-The Learning Support Faculty also has two TAs with BSL and one TA is qualified to teach English as a Foreign Language.
-Staff are trained regularly in aspects of SEND/Inclusion either via the Learning Support Team or other partners e.g.: Hearing Impairment Service, Speech & Language Therapy Service and Bath Education Trust Partners.
+A member of the Learning Support team has the Certificate of Competence in Educational Testing with Access Arrangements.
+The Learning Support Faculty also has a TA with BSL.
+Staff are trained regularly in aspects of SEND/Inclusion either via the Learning Support Team or other partners e.g.: Hearing Impairment Service, Speech & Language Therapy Service and SHIPs.
 Planning for the progress and support of SEND students is also a focus of staff induction and our NQT programme.
 All students identified with a learning need have a personalised student information sheet which is given to all staff and outlines strategies and techniques that the teacher can use in the classroom to help the students achieve their full potential.

 We actively seek to ensure that ALL students are included in all activities including trips.
 All activities outside the classroom are individually risk assessed and where necessary resourced and supported to maximise the engagement in and the impact of the activity on all the young people who are participating.